badlydrawnrob/anki/source/docs/professional/index.md

 Another thing to mention is [dependency hell](https://github.com/badlydrawnrob/anki/blob/master/source/docs/error/index.md), and I feel I've made the best of the available options for highlighting (for long-term support).

-## Adding your new theme to the Anki desktop app

-> Now your brand new theme has been built, we're ready to add it to Anki!

-Open the Anki desktop app and:

-2. Go to `Tools > Manage Note Types`.
-3. Select the `Anki flashcards: ...` Note Type.
-4. Select the `Cards` button.
-5. Select the `Styling` option.
-6. Delete the CSS
-7. Add your custom CSS from the compiled `main.css` file.
-7. Repeat for each Card Type you'd like to edit.

 ## Keeping your custom theme up-to-date

 > Take care to keep your repository up-to-date, so that whenever [Anki Programming Flashcards](https://github.com/badlydrawnrob/anki) update, you don't lose your changes.